letsbegincode/Banking-System/docs/architecture-system-design.md

     EXEC --> BANK[Bank Service]
     BANK --> ACC[Account Instances]
     ACC --> TXN[Transaction Ledger]
-    BANK --> DAO[BankDAO]
+    BANK --> REPO[AccountRepository]
-    DAO --> STORE[(banking_system.ser)]
+    REPO --> STORE[(Relational Store / In-Memory Cache)]
     ACC --> OBS[Observers]
     OBS --> LOGS[Console Output / Logs]
 ```

 ## Scalability Considerations
 - **Thread Pool Sizing:** The executor currently uses a fixed thread pool.
 Increase the pool or migrate to a work-stealing pool when adding high-volume batch jobs.
-- **External Storage:** Replace serialization with a transactional database (PostgreSQL, MySQL) to support concurrent clients and reporting workloads.
+- **External Storage:** Enable the JDBC repository with a managed database (PostgreSQL, MySQL, H2 for demos) to support concurrent clients and reporting workloads.
+Additional tables and migrations can be layered on incrementally.
 - **Service Interfaces:** Wrap the domain layer in REST or gRPC endpoints to support distributed user interfaces and automation.
 - **Horizontal Scale:** Once stateless adapters exist, run multiple instances behind a load balancer and rely on the shared database for consistency.

 ## Infrastructure & Deployment
 - **Local:** Java CLI application executed on developer machines.
-Source-controlled `banking_system.ser` should be excluded from commits to prevent leaking data.
+Default configuration uses the in-memory repository; set `banking.persistence=jdbc` with an H2 URL to exercise the migration and JDBC code paths.
 - **Staging/Production Concept:** Package the application as a runnable JAR.
-Deploy to a container or VM with scheduled backups of the persistence file or database.
+Deploy to a container or VM with scheduled backups of the relational database.
+Ship migration scripts alongside the artifact so environments bootstrap automatically.
 - **Observability:** Extend `TransactionLogger` to integrate with structured logging frameworks (e.g., Logback).
 Capture metrics for operation latency and failure counts.
 - **Security:** Introduce secrets management for future database credentials and enforce TLS when exposing remote APIs.

 ## Disaster Recovery
-- Store serialized snapshots (or database backups) offsite.
+- Store database backups (or in-memory snapshots during development) offsite.
 - Validate backups by performing periodic restore drills in a staging environment.
 - Automate log shipping to aid in reconstructing transaction sequences during investigations.